qwertyforce/one-time-url-shortener/README.md

 # one time url shortener
 This nodejs application can short your link and  adds some security featuers:

-1)Preview protection - app checks referer header and if it is not presented, responses with 503 error (simple protection against bots)
+1)Preview protection - app checks referer header and if it is not presented, responses with 404 Not Found (simple protection against bots)

 2)Destroy after n clicks - link will be unavailable after n successful clicks